-All revenue should be tracked by client and by month.
-You can do this using an Excel spreadsheet or an accounting software.
+All revenue should be tracked by the client and by month.
+You can do this using an Excel spreadsheet or accounting software.
 This can be done weekly in batches.
 Use your cleaning log sheets to help you record your revenue for the week.

 Revenue tracking sheets tell you how much revenue each client is bringing in.
-It is also a great goal setting tool!
+It is also a great goal-setting tool!
 By tracking how many cleanings you are doing a week, you can set goals each month of how many cleanings you have.
 If you know you cleaned 10 homes a week, set a goal to clean 15 the next.
 Each month you can watch the number of clients increase and your revenue!
 It is quite fun 🙂

-Having trouble knowing what to charge for house cleaning fee’s read this blog post: What to Charge for House Cleaning Service.
-The article goes in depth on setting your cleaning fee’s also includes a free pricing worksheet for you to use.
+Having trouble knowing what to charge for house cleaning fees read this blog post: What to Charge for House Cleaning Service.
+The article goes in-depth on setting your cleaning fee’s also includes a free pricing worksheet for you to use.